Birding Crystal Reservoir

 Crystal Reservoir is a remarkably clear reservoir with a surface area of about 70 acres.
 The reservoir is held behind a low dam along the southwest side.
 This dam is a good, elevated place to walk and watch birds on the water and in the thickets below the dam.
 There are cattails and bulrushes on the northwestern and southeastern ends of the lake, and a few other shrubs here and there, but most of the shoreline is clear and the views of the lake are unobstructed.
 There are some trees at the northwest corner of the lake near the dam parking area.

-Using a spotting scope, look southeast from the dam towards Horseshoe and Lower Crystal marshes.
-These areas are difficult to get to, and Horseshoe Marsh is closed to humans during winter, but from the dam you can see and identify some of the waterfowl and other large birds using that area.
+Using a spotting scope, look southwest from the dam towards Horseshoe and Lower Crystal marshes.
+These areas are difficult to get to when the ground is muddy, but from the dam you can see and identify some of the waterfowl and other large birds using that area.

 Location